 Nursing mothers are often told that eating chocolate while breastfeeding makes babies irritable and fussy because it contains caffeine.
 Is that true?

 Is caffeine ever in chocolate?

-Yes, possibly.
-Although caffeine is not naturally present in chocolate, it can be added.
+Yes.
+Although only tiny amounts of caffeine are naturally present in chocolate, more can be added.

 Chocolate contains theobromine.
 Because theobromine is a stimulant, it could, in theory, cause the breastfed infant to be wakeful and fussy.
 (But is there enough theobromine to cause adverse effects?)

-If indeed the chocolate does contain caffeine, there’s a double whammy.
+If the chocolate contains a substantial amount of caffeine, there’s a double whammy.
 The effects of the combined naturally-present theobromine, and the added caffeine, means the baby is consuming two stimulants.

 Is the amount of theobromine the same in all chocolate?